Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 Translation as interpretation

 One general, uncanny aspect of our June 2018 selection (Bill Hagens’ choice) is that the English reader becomes aware of the Korean tri-part story through a translation, an interpretation or a transformation, a creation in its own right, which must be accepted as is.
-There have been a number of reviews that cast doubt on the reliability of the version translator Deborah Smith has offered as a fair representation of Kang’s Korean style and perhaps content.[vi]
-Readers of English just have to make do with the work as we have it, with all the compliments of admirers and the supreme endorsement of the Man Booker judges.
+There has been a number of reviews that cast doubt on the reliability of the version translator Deborah Smith has offered as a fair representation of Han’s Korean style and perhaps content.[vi]
+Readers of English just have to make do with the work as we have it, with all the compliments of admirers and the supreme endorsement of the Man-Booker judges.
 Even when Mr. Cheong has a nightmare, he describes it in strange, childish English by my reading:

 “In my dream, I was killing someone.
 I thrust a knife into their [sic] stomach with all my strength and wrenched out the long, coiled-up intestines.
 Like eating fish, I peeled off the squishy flesh and muscle and left only the bones [I assume left from the whole corpse].
 But in the very instant I woke up, I ceased to remember who it was I killed.

 “It was early in the morning, still dark.
 Driven by a strange compulsion, I pulled back the blanket covering my wife.
 I fumbled in the pitch-black darkness, but there was no watery blood, no ripped intestines. … my wife was unnaturally silent.
 I felt an odd trembling inside myself, and reached out with my index finger to touch her philtrum.
 She was alive.” (p.57)